Mino/MinoCMS/README.md

 MinoCMS
 ==========

 MinoCMS is a [MinoDB](https://github.com/MarcusLongmuir/MinoDB/) plugin providing CMS functionality.

+MinoCMS plugin provides an easy-to-use frontend interface to items stored in a ```cms``` folder.
+Typically, MinoDB browser or API are used for storing and modifying the data.
+Stored values can be both text and html.

 #Example usage